RoopSinghSaini/ClimateWise/README.md

-# Fullstack Chat project
+# Fullstack ClimateAPP project

-This project allows to setup fullstack chat for any frontend/backend combination!

-Connect React, Vue, or Angular and any backend you wish!

-This should fully support all your fullstack chat needs!
+This project has the follosing features:

+1. Community Forum

+2. Climate News Aggrigator

+3. Carbon Calculator with 7 sub categories

+4. Interactive Climate Data Graphs and Charts

+5. Interiguing Facts with graphics that summarizes climate related issues